Building Permit Requirements for Swimming Pools

 1. A completed building permit application.

-2. A survey indicating proposed location of the proposed pool along with the associated setbacks to
+2. A survey indicating proposed location of the proposed pool, spa or hot tub, along with the

-map along with their respective distances to the proposed pool.
+indicated on the map along with their respective distances to the proposed pool, spa or hot tub.

 6. Manufacturer's information relating to size and design of pool, as well the number of gallons of